Lloyd Dumas: Other interests

 Dumas was fond of good food and wine, to the detriment of his waistline, and was a gracious host.
 In 1930 Dumas was admitted as a member to the Adelaide Club.

 He was a director of Australian Newsprint Mills Pty Ltd., a board-member of Herald and Weekly Times Ltd and chairman of directors of Reuters News Agency.
 He was on the board of the National Gallery of South Australia and chairman from 1955 to 1963.
 In addition, he sat on the board of directors of Elder, Smith & Co.
 Ltd from 1941 to 1967.

 Recognition

+Jubilee 150 Walkway Plaque commemorating Sir Lloyd Dumas.

 Dumas was knighted in 1946, "in recognition of service to the Public service in South Australia".

 A portrait by Sir Ivor Hele was donated by his descendants to the National Portrait Gallery in 1999.

 The Sir Lloyd Dumas Gallery of the Art Gallery of South Australia was named for him.

+Dumas is included in the Jubilee 150 Walkway on North Terrace, Adelaide.

 Family

 Dumas married Daisy Hall on 23 November 1915.
 They had three daughters: